 The Tenant Based Rental Assistance (TBRA) program is a voucher based program that provides rental subsidy payments to low-income, persons living with HIV/AIDS.
 Clients are required to pay approximately 30% of their income towards rent and the TBRA subsidy pays the remainder of the rent cost of the lease along with associated utility costs.
 Clients who cannot maintain independent living or who have difficulty meeting the requirements of the program are linked with supportive services.
-Each jurisdiction has built capacity to assist clients with finding affordable housing units that accept the TBRA voucher.
+Each jurisdiction has built capacity to assist clients with finding affordable housing units that accept the TBRA youcher.

-Objective category □ Suitable Living Environment ☑ Decent Housing □ Economic Opportunity Outcome category ✓ Availability/Accessibility □ Affordability □ Sustainability
+Objective category Outcome category ☐ Suitable Living Environment ☑ Availability/Accessibility ☐ Decent Housing ☐ Economic Opportunity ☐ Affordability ☐ Sustainability